aphanor/giftexchangerwebapp/README.md

 ###Description

-This will be a `SDK` that allows you to contribute to my new web application "GiftExchanger".
+This is my working `project` for my new web application "GiftExchanger".

 ###Technologies used